 Everest’s intimidating summit soars so high that trekking to its base camp is still considered the highest form of adventure.

-Whatever the experience means to us or our guests —whether it be a dream come true, a personal achievement, or nourishment of the soul—the experience rewards us with spectacular sceneries that just get better and better each day of the trek.
+Whatever the experience means to us or our trekking enthusiast clients—whether it be a dream come true, a personal achievement, or nourishment of the soul—the experience rewards us with spectacular sceneries that just get better and better each day of the Everest Base Camp Trek.

 Like a picture postcard that changes daily, we find ourselves trekking through Sherpa farmlands; through colorful small villages set against soaring, jagged pinnacles; and through sparkling blue rivers and glacial pools.

 If you are in for this kind of adventure and doing this for the first time, let us walk you through the top 8 things to expect from Everest Base Camp Trek.